enzocardeal/internship-pcs-server-curricula/README.md

 # internship-pcs-server-curricula

-Microsservice for curricula of the project Internship 4.0 from Poli-USP.
+Microservice for curricula of the project Internship 4.0 from Poli-USP.

 ## Run Application